tldr-pages/tldr/pages/windows/choice.md

 `choice /c {{AB}}`

-- Prompt user to select a choise with a specific [m]essage:
+- Prompt user to select a choice with a specific [m]essage:

 `choice /m "{{message}}"`